kartikeywastaken/MA/Readme.md

 ### Finding 3 — Limited visibility into original code

-Because the specimen is packed, conventional analysis of:
+Because the actual code is packed, analysis of:

 * strings
 * imports